scylladb/scylla-migrator/README.md

-# Configuring the Migrator

-Create a `config.yaml` for your migration using the template `config.yaml.example` in the repository root.
-Read the comments throughout carefully.

 # Running on a live Spark cluster

 The Scylla Migrator is built against Spark 3.5.1, so you'll need to run that version on your cluster.